Sam Hunt (Washington politician)

-Samuel William Hunt (born December 9, 1942) is an American politician and educator who served as a member of the Washington State legislature from 2001 to 2025.
+Samuel William Hunt (December 9, 1942 – April 25, 2026) was an American politician and educator who served as a member of the Washington State legislature from 2001 to 2025.
 He served as a member of the Washington State House of Representatives between 2001 and 2016, and the Washington State Senate from 2017 to 2025.
 He represented the 22nd district.

 Early life and education

 Hunt was born in Billings, Montana.
 After receiving a degree and teaching certificate from Washington State University, Hunt took post-graduate studies at Washington State University and the University of Oregon.

+Hunt was an active member of the 4-H, and was named the 4-H Junior Poultryman of the Year for Washington State as a young man.

+During his late college years, he traveled to Nepal as a 4-H International Farm Youth Exchange Student, where he lived for six months during his study abroad program.

 Career

+Hunt began his career as a teacher in at Pasco High School.
+While in Pasco, he was elected to the Pasco City Council.
+In 1975, Hunt was hired by Sen. Warren G. Magnuson to serve as staff on the U.S. Senate Appropriations Committee in Washington D.C., primarily focused on handling education issues.
+He held this position for the remainder of Sen. Magnuson's service in the U.S. Senate.

-He was a public school teacher in Pasco and Montesano, and Governor Booth Gardner's Special Assistant for K-12 Education.
+In 1980, Hunt relocated to Washington state, where he worked for the Senate Democratic Caucus and later became Governor Booth Gardner's Special Assistant for K-12 Education.

+Hunt made a short return to teaching in the Montesano School District in the late 1980s, before returning to work as legislative liaison for the Washington Department of Information Services.
+He was elected to the North Thurston School Board in 1994, and served from 1995 to 2003.
+He retired from state service in 2001 to run for the Washington State House of Representatives.

 Hunt served as a member of the Washington House of Representatives from 2001 to 2017, and was succeeded by Beth Doglio.
 He was then elected to the Washington State Senate.
 He represented the 22nd District and served as the Chair of the State Government, Tribal Relations, and Elections Committee.
 Hunt also served on the Early Learning and K-12 Education Committee and the Ways & Means Committee.
-On Feb.
-20, 2024, Hunt announced he would retire after completing his term.

-In January of 2025, Hunt was succeeded by House of Representatives member Jessica Bateman.
+On February 20, 2024, Hunt announced he would retire after completing his term.
+In January 2025, Hunt was succeeded by House of Representatives member Jessica Bateman.

+Following his retirement from the Senate, Hunt was named to the Washington State University Board of Regents, and remained a WSU Regent until his death in 2026.

-Personal life
+Personal life and death

 Hunt was married for 47 years to Charlene Hunt who died in 2017.
-Hunt has two grown children and lives in Olympia, Washington.
+Hunt had two children and lived in Olympia, Washington, until the time of his death on April 25, 2026, at the age of 83.